-Anchorage is the biggest city in the state (population 282,000) and has the largest airport in the state.
+Updated March 2022 – Anchorage is the biggest city in the state (population 282,000) and has the largest airport in the state.
 So when you visit Alaska, you’ll likely end up spending some time there at some point.
-It’s a great jumping off point for your Alaska travels and I like to use it as a hub for adventure because so many tour operators originate out of Anchorage; ensuring that there are plenty of things to do in Anchorage!
+It’s a great jumping off point for your Alaska travels and I like to use it as a hub for adventure because so many tour operators originate out of Anchorage; ensuring that there are plenty of things to do in Anchorage Alaska!

 Anchorage is surrounded by mountains and has one of the most stunning downtown views I’ve ever seen.
 There are plenty of things to do in Anchorage; there are some lovely walking/biking trails, museums, and gardens.
 However, I’m an adventure gal, and I feel those nearby mountains calling.
 Whenever I find myself with an extra day in Anchorage and look around at the Chugach mountains surrounding the city I think – “How do I get out there and play?”

-Whether it’s Anchorage sightseeing or day trips outside of Anchorage, you won’t be disappointed.
+Whether it’s Anchorage tours or Anchorage day trips, you won’t be disappointed.
 And you’ll also likely knock a few things off your bucketlist!
 Ummm – Glacier anyone?
 Northern lights?
-Or maybe you want to see a grizzly bear…from a safe distance of course!
+Or maybe you want to see a grizzly bear or a moose…from a safe distance of course!

 Want more Alaska?